 Plan description.
 Eligible employees of the Cheyenne County School District R-1 are provided with pensions through the SCHDTF - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available annual financial (CAFR) that comprehensive report can be obtained www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available comprehensive annual financial report (Annual Report) that can be obtained at www.copera.org/investments/pera-financial-reports.

-Benefits provided as of December 31, 2019.
+Benefits provided as of December 31, 2020.
 PERA provides retirement, disability, and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure(s) under which the member retires, the benefit option selected at retirement, and age at retirement.
 Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.